Plymouth Argyle Fans' Trust criticises club leadership

 Argyle went bottom of the league for the first time this season after losing 1-0 at Northampton Town on Saturday.

-Businessman Brent took over Argyle in October 2011 and helped finance the club's survival last season, as they finished 21st in League Two having been bottom of the league for much of the season.
+Businessman Brent and helped finance the club's survival last season, as they finished 21st in League Two having been bottom of the league for much of the season.

-But this season Argyle's fortunes have failed to improve, with the club crashing out of the FA Cup at non-league Dorchester Town before Brent sacked Carl Fletcher as manager on New Year's Day, hiring John Sheridan as his replacement.
+But this season Argyle's fortunes have failed to improve, with the club before Brent on New Year's Day,

 While results under Sheridan initially improved - Argyle took seven points out of a possible 12 from his first four games - the team have lost their last two matches and consequently slipped back into the drop zone.